This post may contain affiliate links. Please read my disclosure.

 Homemade Ice Cream Tips

-- Use the best ingredients – when making ice cream you want to use the best ingredients possible so use free-range eggs and organic milk and cream.
-Also use high quality products when it comes to added flavorings like vanilla or chocolate.
+- Use the best ingredients – When making ice cream you want to use the best ingredients possible so use organic milk and cream.
+Also use high quality products when it comes to added flavorings like vanilla extract.
 Never use imitation vanilla.

-- Add mix-ins at the end – never add your mix-ins at the beginning of the process.
+- Add Oreos at the end – Never add your Oreos at the beginning of the process.
 You want to add them when it looks like there is about a minute left in the churning process.

-- Keep it creamy – homemade ice cream can turn hard as we don’t add preservatives, however xanthan gum or a couple tablespoon of vodka will help keep it creamy.
+- Keep it creamy – Homemade ice cream can turn hard as we don’t add preservatives, however xanthan gum or a tablespoon of vodka will help keep it creamy.

 Other Ice Cream Recipes

-If you’ve tried this cookies and cream ice cream recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+If you’ve tried this Oreo ice cream recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below.
+And if you are looking for other ideas, you can never go wrong with peaches and cream ice cream!
 You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Ingredients